-If your vehicle's battery is disconnected or goes dead, or the driver's window fuse is removed, the AUTO function will be disabled.
-The power window system needs to be reset after reconnecting the battery or installing the fuse.
+If your vehicle's battery is disconnected or goes dead, or the driver's window fuse is removed, the AUTO function may be disabled.
+If this happens, the power window system needs to be reset after reconnecting the battery or installing the fuse.